stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

 3. Implement the `EntryListScreenletDelegate` method `screenlet(_:onEntryListError:)`.
-Recall that this method lets you respond to a failed Screenlet call.
+Recall that this method lets you respond to a failed server call.
 Its arguments include the resulting `NSError` object.
 You don't have to do anything in this method, but it's a good idea to print the error:

         func screenlet(screenlet: EntryListScreenlet, onEntryListError error: NSError) {
             print("Failed to retrieve guestbook entries: \(error.localizedDescription)")